Boreas618/boreas618.github.io/posts/mira.md

 **Workflow**:

-* Initial execution works almost the same as traditional page swap-based systems, except for the **profiling code** inserted. (never use far memory for stack or code, as they are small and frequently accessed)
+* Initially works almost the same as traditional page swap-based systems, except for the **profiling code** inserted. (never use far memory for stack or code, as they are small and frequently accessed)
 * **Profiling**: per-function miss rate, miss latency, hit overhead (i.e., the additional latency to access data in cache over a regular memory load), and function execution time.
 The object sizes are also collected.
 * Finding the critical functions and placing larger objects in the functions in their own sections.
 The section parameters are determined by program analyses.